Singapore judiciary to celebrate 200 years of rule of law with year-long public exhibition

 The exhibition, which is free and open to the public, traces the judiciary's role in Singapore's stability and success, and aims to engage the community, particularly students, in understanding how the legal system has evolved.

-The celebrations will culminate in November with the Bicentennial Celebration Week with three events: The Global Rule of Law Conference with global judicial leaders, the Bicentennial Gala Dinner where a commemorative publication The Singapore Judiciary - A Bicentennial History will be launched, and a formal sitting of the court where foreign chief justices and judicial representatives will be invited to attend.
+The celebrations will culminate in November with the Bicentennial Celebration Week, featuring three events: The Global Rule of Law Conference with global judicial leaders, the Bicentennial Gala Dinner where a commemorative publication The Singapore Judiciary – A Bicentennial History will be launched, and a formal sitting of the court where foreign chief justices and judicial representatives will be invited to attend.

 "As we stand at the cusp of a new century in the history of our courts and legal system, we can look to the future with anticipation, excitement and optimism," said Chief Justice Menon in his speech on Monday.